NSPC911/scripts/README.md

 # git-help.bat

-git help opens chrome in admin, which shows a blank screen. this script opens it in my default browser (sidekick)
+`git help` opens chrome in admin, which shows a blank screen. this script helps open it in my default browser (sidekick)

+# git+

+some commands i use shortened because i can<br>
+yeah no other reason lol

 # kill.bat